 6. Scatter diagram –

-A Scatter plot or scatter diagram is a powerful tool to identify correlations or cause & effect relationships between two variables.
+A Scatter plot or scatter diagram is a powerful tool to identify correlations or cause-and-effect relationships between two variables.

 It uses dots to represent values for two different types of numeric variables or data.
 The position of those dots on the X and Y-axis indicates values for an individual data point.